 Be sure to check the box labeled "Add Python to PATH"

-Confirm successful installation by checking for the Python 3 as shown below:
+Confirm successful installation by checking for Python 3 as shown below:

 py -3 -V # Output Python 3.7.2